 - 2 tsp garlic powder, divided

 - 1 cup almonds, roasted

-- Boil two separate saucepans of water on stovetop.
-Once both are ready, add potatoes and carrots to pot #1 and boil for about 10 minutes, until soft.
+- Boil two separate saucepans of water on the stovetop.
+Once both are ready, add potatoes and carrots to pot#1 and boil for about 10 minutes until soft.
 Add pasta to pot #2 and cook according to package directions.
 Drain both in separate colanders.

-- Preheat your oven to 350 F. In a food processor, take your almonds and combine with 2 TBS nutritional yeast, 1 tsp garlic powder, and a little salt.
+- Preheat your oven to 350 F. In a food processor, take your almonds and combine with 2 TBS nutritional yeast and 1 TBS garlic powder.
 Pulse until a breadcrumb-like texture forms.
-Remove from processor and set aside for later.
+Remove from food processor and set aside for later.

-- Add potatoes and carrots to your food processor along with 6 TBS nutritional yeast, almond milk, tahini, 1 tsp garlic powder, paprika if using, salt, and apple cider vinegar.
-Blend until a smooth sauce forms with minimal carrot/potato chunks.
+- Add cooked potatoes and carrots to food processor along with 6 TBS nutritional yeast, tahini, 1 tsp garlic powder, paprika if using, salt, and apple cider vinegar.
+Blend until a smooth sauce forms with minimal chunks.

-- Combine cooked pasta and sauce in a large bowl to evenly coat.
-Oil a 9 x 13 baking dish lightly and spread pasta inside.
-Top with reserved almond "breadcrumbs."
+- Combine cooked pasta and sauce in a large bowl.
+Oil a 9 x 13 baking dish a spoon pasta inside.
+Top evenly with reserved almond “breadcrumbs.”

-- Bake for 10 minutes and broil for 2 -5 additional minutes, until topping is browned but not burnt.
+- Bake for 10 minutes and broil for 2-5 additional minutes, until topping is browned but not burnt.
 Serve immediately and enjoy!
-If you're not going to be eating right away, I recommend splashing a little almond milk on top of each slice before reheating, as it can dry out quickly.
+If not eating right away I recommend reheating in the microwave and splashing a little almond milk on top, as it can dry out quickly.